CDU-HIT238/slides/week1/index.md

 	* Interactive
 	* It *does* something (doesn't just _tell you_ something)

+Note:
+A web application is not the same as a web site.
+For example you go to the CDU homepage to get some information, while you can interact with applications like twitter or facebook.
+The big difference between a web site like CDU and an application like facebook is interactivity.
+Facebook will respond to your actions while the CDU homepage will show the same information nomatter what you do.
+The line between a web side and a web application is not always clear, but as we are looking at applications we will be focusing in interactivity.

 <!-- .slide: data-background-image="../images/bg-smartphone.jpg" -->
 ### Mobile web applications
 * Can you name some web applications?
 * Can you name some mobile web applications

+Note:
+Spend 5 minutes to see if you can think of some web applicationst that you use.
+Are they also mobile applications?

 <!-- .slide: data-background-image="../images/bg-smartphone.jpg" -->